michaelayoade/dotmac-platform-services/frontend/IMPLEMENTATION_PLAN.md

 ## Overview

-This document outlines the complete frontend implementation plan for the DotMac Platform Services admin dashboard.
+This document outlines the frontend implementation plan for the DotMac Platform Services admin dashboard, public signup flow, and partner/tenant portals.
 The frontend is built with Next.js 14+ App Router and leverages the centralized `@dotmac/component-library` for consistent UI.

 ---